Charles Robert Ashbee: Jerusalem (1918–1923)

 In 1918 Ashbee was appointed civic adviser to the British Administration for Palestine, within the Occupied Enemy Territory Administration, later Mandatory Palestine, overseeing building works and the protection of historic sites and monuments as the chairman of the Pro-Jerusalem Society.
 His official title was Honorary Secretary to the Council, which was the leading board of the Society.
-He summoned his family to Jerusalem, where they lived until 1923.
+He summoned his family to Jerusalem, where they lived until 1922.

 Ashbee served as Civic Adviser to the City of Jerusalem (1919-1922) and as a professional adviser to the Town Planning Commission.
 Described as "the most pro-Arab and anti-Zionist" of the six British planners, Ashbee's view of the city "was colored by a romantic sense of the vernacular."
 Aiming to protect this Palestinian vernacular and the city's secular and traditional fabric, Ashbee oversaw conservation and repair work in the city, and revived the craft industry there to repair the damaged Dome of the Rock.
+His work in Jerusalem was closely linked to the Arts and Crafts Movement and the Preservation Movement and attempted to slow down the progress of the implementation of the Balfour Declaration.